How To Watch Football In An RV

 Now, if you’re going to an area that has a big following of their local team, you may have to ask if they can turn a specific TV to the game you want to watch.

-Don’t worry if they won’t play the audio: TuneIn Radio is a FREE app on your phone that has changed our life forever.
-If my memory is correct, we happened to be struggling to watch the Vikings one time in Southern CA because they were playing the game, but we couldn’t hear the audio.
-The owner of the company happened to be at the bar that day and suggested we give it a try: GAME CHANGER!
+Don’t worry if they won’t play the audio: TuneIn Radio is a FREE app on your phone that has changed our lives forever.
+We were struggling to watch the Vikings one time in Southern CA. They were playing the game, but we couldn’t hear the audio.
+The owner of the company happened to be at the bar that day and suggested we give it a try –GAME CHANGER!

 All you have to do is point your phone at the TV you want to listen to and then BAM!!
 It starts playing the audio on your phone.
 So pop in your headphones and tune out the crowd cheering for a different game in that local area and enjoy your team scoring those touchdowns.

 Now that we have kids, this has been a bigger challenge for us, because we’re careful of the type of environment we put them in, and they won’t last throughout the game.
-We’ve compromised and hung out together for a meal at a family-friendly sports bar/restaurant.
-Then, when the kids get crazy, Danielle will take them shopping or something (she’s a Vikings fan but not a crazy fan like me).
+We compromise by hanging out together for a meal at a family-friendly sports bar/restaurant, then, when the kids get crazy, Danielle will take them shopping or something (she’s a Vikings fan but not a crazy fan like me).

 Watch It At The Campground Rec Center